-Attila the Hun, aka “scourge of God,” was an uneducated barbarian born in the fifth century.
+Atilla aka “scourge of God,” was an uneducated barbarian born in the fifth century.
 Following his uncles’ death, Attila and his brother Bleda took control of the Hunnic Empire and signed a peace truce with the Eastern Roman Empire.

-A few years later, Attila led a series of vigorous attacks on the Romans by breaching the peace agreement and demanded gold and gems to stop the fight.
+- A few years later, Attila led a series of vigorous attacks on the Romans by breaching the peace agreement and demanded gold and gems to stop the fight.
 The lust for power blinded him so much that he killed his brother Bleda to rule the Empire alone.

-During his callous rule extending from 434 to 453AD, Attila used to say, “There, where I have passed, the grass will never grow again,”
+- During his callous rule extending from 434 to 453AD, Attila used to say, “There, where I have passed, the grass will never grow again,”

-Attila died of severe nose bleeding in 453AD when he was celebrating his second marriage feast.
+- Attila died of severe nose bleeding in 453AD when he was celebrating his second marriage feast.
 Nobody knows about his burial site as his servants were killed after his death.

-Mary marked her five-year infamous rule with tyranny and viciousness.
+- Mary marked her five-year infamous rule with tyranny and viciousness.
 During her reign, she ordered to burn hundreds of protestant heretics alive at stake and thrown their ashes in the river.

-She is depicted as a zombie and villain in most portraits and advertisements.
+- She is depicted as a zombie and villain in most portraits and advertisements.
 Mary died in 1558 at the age of 42 because of the influenza epidemic and ovarian cancer.

-Joseph Stalin, a ruthless dictator who ruled the Soviet Union from 1922 to 1953.
+He was a ruthless dictator who ruled the Soviet Union from 1922 to 1953.
 During his reign, Stalin forced rapid “collectivization” in the Soviet Union and converted the individual peasant households into state-run collective farms.

-Hitler devised a strategy to create his’ master race’ by wiping out his political foes, Jews, gypsies, Slavs, and gays.
+- Hitler devised a strategy to create his’ master race’ by wiping out his political foes, Jews, gypsies, Slavs, and gays.
 He followed the path that led to destruction.
-Under his dreadful rule, Nazis killed almost 11 million people to fulfill Hitler’s plan.
+Under his dreadful rule, the Nazis killed almost 11 million people to fulfill Hitler’s plan.

-Idi Amin, also known as “Butcher of Uganda,” was a military leader who announced himself as President after overthrowing Uganda’s elected government.
+Also known as “Butcher of Uganda,” was a military leader who announced himself as President after overthrowing Uganda’s elected government.
 He ruled from 1971-1979 and drove Uganda into a dire economic disaster.

-During his eight-year reign of terror, Uganda has seen a ruthless massacre of almost 300,0000 civilians, including farmers, clerks, and students.
+- During his eight-year reign of terror, Uganda has seen a ruthless massacre of almost 300,0000 civilians, including farmers, clerks, and students.

-His rule created unrest in Uganda until Tanzanian president Julius Nyerere invaded Uganda by expelling Amin in 1979.
+- His rule created unrest in Uganda until Tanzanian president Julius Nyerere invaded Uganda by expelling Amin in 1979.
 As the situation became uncontrollable, Amin went into exile in Libya, Iraq, and Saudi Arabia, where he died on 16 August 2003.

-Five more Infamous Leaders
+Five more terrible Leaders